jlangch/venice/doc/readme/openai-functions.md

 # OpenAI Functions Cookbook

-The example is adapted from the [OpenAI API Functions Cookbook](https://cookbook.openai.com/examples/how_to_call_functions_with_chat_models) to demonstrate how OpenAI functions can be used with *Venice*.
+This cookbook is adapted from the [OpenAI API Functions Cookbook](https://cookbook.openai.com/examples/how_to_call_functions_with_chat_models) to demonstrate how OpenAI functions can be used with *Venice*.

-This tutorial covers how to use the Chat Completions API in combination with external functions to extend the capabilities of GPT models.
+This tutorial covers the use of Chat Completions API in combination with external functions to extend the capabilities of GPT models.

-`tools` is an optional parameter in the Chat Completion API which can be used to provide function specifications.
-The purpose of this is to enable models to generate function arguments which adhere to the provided specifications.
-Note that the API will not actually execute any function calls.
-It is up to developers to execute function calls using model outputs.
+The Chat Completion API provides an optional `tools` parameter that specifies the functions meta data (name, arguments names & types and a function description).
+The models generate function arguments based on the prompt and the function meta data.
+The OpenAI API will actually not call the function but instruct the caller to execute a function with the model outputs of function name and arguments.

-Within the tools parameter, if the functions parameter is provided then by default the model will decide when it is appropriate to use one of the functions.
-The API can be forced to use a specific function by setting the tool_choice parameter to `{:type "function", :function {:name "my_function"}}`.
-The API can also be forced to not use any function by setting the tool_choice parameter to `"none"`.
-If a function is used, the output will contain `"finish_reason": "tool_calls"` in the response, as well as a tool_calls object that has the name of the function and the generated function arguments.
+The model decides based on the prompt data if and which function to call.
+The OpenAI API can be forced to use a specific function:  `tools_choice = {:type "function", :function {:name "my_function"}}`.
+The API can also be forced to not use any function by setting the parameter `tools_choice = "none"`.

 ## Overview

-This notebook contains the following 2 sections:
+This cookbook contains the following 2 sections:

 * **How to generate function arguments:** Specify a set of functions and use the API to generate function arguments.
 * **How to call functions with model generated arguments:** Close the loop by actually executing functions with model generated arguments.

 ## How to generate function arguments

 ### Basic concepts

-Let's create some function specifications to interface with a hypothetical weather API.
-We'll pass these function specification to the Chat Completions API in order to generate function arguments that adhere to the specification.
+Throughout the cookbook we will use a hypothetical weather API, that defines two functions

+* `get_current_weather` returns the temperature for a given location in Celsius or Fahrenheit

+* `get_n_day_weather_forecast` returns an N-day weather forecast for a location

-The function definitions are passed in as `tools parameter to the OpenAI request:
+The function definitions are passed in as `tools` parameter to the OpenAI request:

-The demo weather functions definitions are defined in the `:openai-demo` module and look like:
+The weather API functions definitions are defined in the `:openai-demo` module and look like:

 ```clojure
 (defn demo-weather-function-defs []